 Phase 1- All students at Blythe Bridge High School & Sixth Form have a form tutor.
 This member of staff will see students on a day to day basis and is the first port of call for supporting students with their wellbeing through our strong pastoral system.
-Students should speak to their form tutor if they have any concerns initially.
-This might not mean a referral on to another professional in school or other agency and the form tutor may lead on supporting the student with how they are feeling at that time.
+Students should speak to their form tutor or another member of staff, if they have any concerns initially.
+This might not mean a referral on to another professional in school or other agency and the member of staff may lead on supporting the student with how they are feeling at that time.
 If a form tutor is concerned about risk to a student, the form tutor would log this on MyConcern.

 Phase 2- All students are assigned to a year group at Blythe Bridge High School & Sixth Form.
 Each year group has a Head of.
-Where form tutors feel that a student may need more support than can be offered by the form tutor, they would pass this information on to the relevant Head of Year who would determine the next steps.
-This may mean that the Head of Year or Pastoral Support staff on supporting the student with how they are feeling at this time.
-If a Head of Year or Pastoral Support is concerned about risk to a student, they would log this on MyConcern.
+Year Where form tutors feel that a student may need more support than can be offered by the form tutor, they would pass this information on to the relevant Head of Year who would determine the next steps.
+This may mean that the Head of Year or pastoral supporting the student with how they are feeling at this time.
+If a Head of Year or pastoral support is concerned about risk to a student, they would log this on MyConcern.
 If the Head of Year felt that a student needed more specific wellbeing support in school, they would complete a referral via MyConcern.

-Phase 3- The students who have been identified by Safeguarding staff (DSL/DDSLs) or Heads of Year where the student's needs can be supported by interventions led in school.
-Where student needs have changed or become more significant the member of staff who has been supporting the student will meet with the Mental Health Lead/DSL to discuss the next steps for support.
+Phase 3- The students who have been identified by Safeguarding Team (DSL/DDSLs) or Heads of Year where the student's needs can be supported by interventions led in school.
+Where student needs have changed or become more significant the member of staff who has been supporting the student will meet with the Mental Health Lead/DSL or DDSL to discuss the next steps for support.
+These may include 1:1 or small group interventions and support.